 Is the oil low in Free Fatty Acids?

 Abbreviated as FFA, this acidity ratio is a very important measure for olive oils.
-The higher the free fatty acids (FFA) in an olive oil, the greater the chance the oil was extracted carelessly meaning it wasn’t pressed right away or was extracted from damaged or bruised olive fruit.
+The higher the free fatty acids (FFA) in an olive oil, the greater the chance the oil was extracted carelessly meaning it wasn’t pressed right away or was extracted from damaged, bruised or lower quality olive fruit.
+Always try to look for FFA % on the label and choose olive oils with low FFA content.
 The International Olive Council (IOC) in Madrid along with the United States Department of Agriculture (USDA) have determined that an “extra virgin” olive oil MUST have a free fatty acid content of 0.8% or less.

 No comments: